Storyblok Raises $80M Series C - Read News

 In order to provide the information if the limit is already reached or not, we specify a new limitReached computed property inside the <script> section of our component.
 We can access the limit passed to the plugin via this.options.
 By comparing this value to the length of the array of items we can find out if the limit is already reached or not.

-Section titled Using the list plugin Using the list plugin
+Using the list plugin

 After we're done coding, we can build our plugin by running npm run build and copy and paste the generated code from dist/export.js into the editor text field of the Storyblok app and click the publish button.